shiranD/sms2english/readme.md

      In *align* folder you can align parallel sentences.

 2. The folder *non-aligned corpus* contains scripts to non-aligned evaluate data.
-   (training can be done with the same files as in the *aligned corpus* folder.
-   An example for a non-aligned sentence is:
+   (training can be done with the same files as in the *aligned corpus* folder) An example for a non-aligned sentence is:

    **SMS**: u^r^gonna^c